yamin-shihab/study-notes/grade-8/social.md

     + Due to all this, the Aztecs managed to control an empire larger than any in North America.
     + When another group was conquered, Aztecs collected tributes, valuable gifts and taxes, to strengthen their empire.
 + Cocoa beans, the basis of chocolate, were also rather important to the Aztecs: they were used as currency, drinks, and were said to give wisdom and power.

+## Chapter 8

++ Aztec society had two main classes of people: the nobles and the commoners.
+A person's position was generally determined by which class they were born into, but some people were able to work their way up to higher levels through their own efforts.
+    + The emperor, whose Aztec name meant Great Speaker, was treated as if he were a god by the Aztecs, and respect was shown to him through obedience without question.
+He had many privileges and luxuries, like living in an enormous palace with gardens and a zoo
+        + The position wasn't hereditary: a council of nobles decided by vote who was going to be the next emperor.
+        + As the commander of the army, he had to be a skilled warrior himself that knew military strategy.
+        + He would call upon his council of priests and nobles for advice, but the ultimate decision rested upon him.
++ Units called calpolli organized people by their work or family and had its members living in the same place.
+Each calpolli had its own captain and council too; they assigned land and houses, collected taxes, and had to make sure the place was clean.
++ Farmers grew crops, hunted, and fished.
+They sold much of what they produce and catch in the market, but also serve the state as well.
++ Artisans, or skilled craftsworkers, produced fashionable clothing and fine art.
+The most valued creations were made by the feathers of the quetzal bird, that lives in tropical rainforests, because they were sacred and associated with Quetzalcoatl, the "feathered serpent" god.
++ One of the largest markets in the world at the time was held daily in Tlatelolco, the market district of Tenochtitlan; it had tens of thousands of people visit every day.
+It wasn't just a place for vendors to sell their many varieties of goods, but it also served as a social center for the Aztecs.
++ In Aztec society, the most common way for people to indicate their position in society was through their clothing, jewelry, and house.
++ The main way for Aztecs to move up in society was on the battlefield; capturing prisoners for sacrifice to honor the gods.
+A warrior that captures four enemies would become eligible for membership in a higher social status
++ The writing system that the Aztecs used consisted of glyphs, which were pictures used for letters or words, and the Aztecs also had a base-twenty number system.
++ Aztec children were educated at home until they started at school at the age of ten to fifteen.
+They were taught to be hard-working, disciplined, and obedient, so that Aztec society consisted of citizens with "a stone heart and a stone face".
+Since education was valued, all schooling was free and every child went to school.
+    + The calmecac was the school for nobles; they were often attached to a temple.
+Students studied codices to learn about their society, and religious training was an important part of their education.
+They learned things such as astronomy/astrology, mathematics, reading, writing, music, law, and the calendar.
+    + At school, all boys trained as warriors to defend the Aztec state.
+Once a boy knew how to fight, he would server as a soldier's servant until the age of fifteen, which is when they take an active role in battle.
+The eagle and jaguar were the most prestigious military orders.
+    + The commoners' school were called telpochalli.
+Since commoners weren't taught literacy, instruction was verbal and based off of memorization.
+They were taught history, religion, citizenship, and music.
+Boys spent much of their time at school doing hard physical labor.
+Practical instruction from parents was also given at home.
+    + Despite women having little political power, it was important for girls to receive a good education.
+Most of them would then get married at sixteen, move in, and maybe work as doctors, priestesses, healers, matchmakers, and midwives.
++ Aztec society focused on producing citizens who would contribute to the community, so lessons in good citizenship were part of children's education.
+There were five main virtues that were valued by the Aztecs:
+    + Citizens were expected to show courage and deal with hardships without complaining.
+    + The group was considered more important than the individual, and all Aztecs had to be willing to sacrifices many things for the good of society.
+    + No one was to boast about personal achievements or do anything else to stand out from the crowd.
+    + People had to keep themselves healthy and avoid over-indulging in food and drink.
+    + Everyone had to obey superiors without question to preserve the social order.
++ Every citizen had to obey the law, and since nobles were expected to set a good example, they were often judged more harshly than commoners.
+    + There were high and low courts with different judges, and because there weren't prisons, serious crimes often resulted in slavery and death.
++ Because the Aztecs knew that slaves performed much necessary work, they had their rights protected: nobles that beat slaves to death could be executed, and slaves sold in the marketplace could escape and run to the emperor's palace (about 1.5 kilometers) to win their freedom.
+    + The Aztecs also didn't believe that it was shameful to be a slave or that it was a permanent condition.
+Slaves could keep their property, and children born to slaves were free.